 Note: We can only guarantee standard result turnaround time when siblings DNA testing takes place solely using oral swab samples.
 Using a discreet sample for your test may lead to an increase in turnaround time.

 If test participants are female

 If the siblings being tested are females and want to know if they share the same biological father they will require an X chromosome test.
 Including the mother’s samples is necessary for the test if the females share the same mother.
 For more information about this test, visit our X chromosome testing page.

-Rather than a siblings DNA test, a Y chromosome test can be carried out if the siblings being tested are all male and wish to discover whether they have the same birth father or different birth fathers.
+Rather than a siblings DNA test, a Y chromosome test can be carried out if you are only males and wish to discover whether they have the same birth father or different birth fathers.
 This test determines male lineage.
 Visit our Y chromosome testing page for more information on this test.

-An MtDNA test can be carried out if siblings are either sex and wish to determine maternal lineage.
+An MtDNA test can be carried out if participants are either sex and wish to determine maternal lineage.
 Visit our mtDNA testing page for more details on this type of test.7

 Common Cases for DNA Sibling Testing